Honley Civic Society AGM Talk, Emily Frances Siddon. St Mary’s Church Honley – 10th May 2023

 To learn more about Finding Banks and how to purchase it, see here.

 Link to a talk entitled Honley Naturalists C1860 to 1939, which was given by Alan Brooke to a meeting of Honley Civic Society members on 14th September, 2017 at Honley Parish Rooms.
+Alan has kindly permitted us to share in this talk.

 Some extra material which was excluded on that occasion due to time constraints has been added.